Paid Hospitality Internships and International Hotel Experience

 I’ve you really can’t find anything, or you just want some extra options, we’ve got a couple of the best hotels for internships for you.

 The first hotel is the Marriot hotel, which is a great hotel for internships as it allows you to work in different parts of the hotel.
-Marriot hotel also allows you to apply for a paid hotel internship, which is always a bonus.
+Marriot hotel also allows you to apply for a paid hotel internship, which is always a bonus with this Five Star Hotel.

-Then there is the Leela Hotel, which is also a beautiful hotel to do your hospitality internship abroad.
+Then there is the Leela Hotel, which is also a beautiful hotel to do your International hospitality internship.
 This internship will also offer you the chance to see different departments like the kitchen and the front office.
 If you are planning to apply for hotel internships at the Leela hotel, make sure you get a recommendation from your college.

 Finally, I’d recommend the Four Seasons hotels.
 Here you get the chance to work on a real-life project or problem that the hotel is working on.
 It’s a great way to learn about the challenges of working in a hotel.